 But there’s a couple of downsides compared with Simplicity:

-- Kernel’s offering also has gaps – Kernel doesn’t have a Growth or Conservative fund (although they do offer a Balanced fund).
-However, it can be argued that Kernel’s High Growth and Cash funds are more useful products, making up for these gaps.
+- Kernel’s offering also has gaps – Kernel doesn’t have a Growth, Conservative, or Defensive funds (although they do offer a Balanced fund).

 – Kernel review – High quality index funds